gravitational/teleport/rfd/0015-2fa-management.md

   for all local users
 - `optional` (new) - users can enroll both OTP and U2F devices, and 2FA is required only for users with 2FA enrolled
+- `session_only` (new) - users can enroll both OTP and U2F devices, and 2FA is
+  required only for [sessions](0014-session-2fa.md) but **not** for logins
+  - this mode is for users with SSO integration that want 2FA per session, but not when logging in because their SSO already performs a 2FA check

 ### backend storage